FunC cookbook

 }

-We are declaring tlen assembly function.
-You can read more here and see list of all assembler commands.
+assembly function.
+You can find more details here and a see a list of assembler commands.

-How to determine if lisp-style list is empty
+How to determine if a lisp-style list is empty

 tuple numbers = null();